rjmccallumbigl/Google-Apps-Script---Spotify-Sheets-Twitter-Connector/README.md

 10. When you see "**Success!
 You can close this tab.**", go back to the script and re-run the function `spotifyToGoogleSheets()` in `_primary/spotifyToGoogleSheets.gs`.

 ### Tweeting Playlist Entries

+NOTE [May 2024] - this functionality is no longer being tested after Twitter started circling the drain so this can be considered deprecated

 1. Create a Twitter Developer account and create a new app: https://developer.twitter.com/en/portal/dashboard
 2. Save the keys and tokens from your new Twitter app in the `sendTweet()` function in `helpers/twitterFunctions.gs`.